hyperledger-labs/Scorex/README.md

 Scorex and Scorex 2
 -------------------

-It is experimental an still raw new major release of the Scorex.
-Previous version with documentation etc could be found at [https://github.com/input-output-hk/Scorex](https://github.com/input-output-hk/Scorex).
+It is experimental and still raw new major release of the Scorex.
+Previous version with documentation could be found at [https://github.com/input-output-hk/Scorex](https://github.com/input-output-hk/Scorex).

 Motivation
 ----------

-There are two huge problems around cryptocurrencies development project Scorex aims to weaken:

-* Bitcoin Core source code contains more 100K lines of code(80K of C++ only), Nxt is more than 45K line of Java code.
+ Bitcoin Core source code contains more 100K lines of code(80K of C++ only), Nxt is more than 45K line of Java code.
 All parts of the design(network/transactional/consensus protocols) are mixed in a hard way.
  So researchers and developers are not in good start positions to make experiments.

- In opposite, Scorex is less than 4K lines of Scala code.
-Transactional layer is as simple as that.
-Consensus algo could be switched easily(with two consensus algos out of the box, one could be replaced with an another with just one line of code edited!)
+ In opposite, Scorex core is less than 4K lines of Scala code.
+Abstract core concepts allow to implement a broad range of systems, including ones with multiple types of blocks and non-linear history.

-* New coins are trying to make money immediately, often having just one or two pretty controversial feature.
-Scorex is the free and open tool aiming to make other systems development easier.

 Features
 --------